 Driving with the air cleaner filter removed may cause excessive engine wear due to dirt in the air.
+Also, a backfire could cause a fire in the engine compartment.

 Release the lock from the inside of the vehicle to open the hood.